Burton Borough School: Development

 Over the past years, it has been extended and the school enrolment has increased.
 It now has approximately 1,300 pupils.

+The school's top performing subjects are English and Maths which have seen "outstanding" results in recent years and increases in top grades.
+GCSE English results have performed above national averages and there was a 12 percent increase in strong passes in Maths in 2026 and a doubling in pass rates for English and Maths for vulnerable students.

+Under the school's new leadership team, as well as strengthened direction from the Heads of subjects, English has seen strong gains, Maths has also seen rapid imrpovement and overall there has been a significant increase in top GCSE grades.

 The first large piece of building work was in 1999 when it was decided to expand the music department, by building a new complex fitted with art gallery, large music rooms, small rooms for 'one to one' development, a theatre and external theatre, plus a recording studio.

 With the new pupils, the school received additional funding from the government, which was spent developing the English department by building a block of five new classrooms, and a gym and sports hall next to the Army Cadet Force hut.

-The school is still ongoing improvements with a "Requires improvement" rating in 2021 and a Short Inspection identifying successes and further improvements in 2023.
+The school is still ongoing improvements and has been praised for rapidly increasing pass rates at GCSE, including some subjects performing above national averages.

 The school has a band and a big band.

 Since April 2024, the school has been part of the Learning Community Trust, which also runs several other secondary schools in Telford such as Charlton School and Hadley Learning Community.

 The former deputy headteacher at Hadley Learning Community Caroline Bedford became the Headteacher of Burton Borough in September 2024, following the departure of the outgoing head Krissi Carter.

 New school building

 The new school building, which lies behind the concurrent building, was completed in 2015.
 The central space of the building is open plan and connects to the (original) English block, now the Maths block.
 The new building has a library, unisex toilets and approximately 30 new classrooms: including a design and technology block, a large meeting room, STEM and COMMS classrooms and various ICT suites throughout the building.
 The new school building cost approximately 8 million pounds.
 Shortly after, a new main school hall for assemblies and performances was built and cost approximately 1.2 million pounds.
-BBS realised that the original canteen wasn't big enough for around 1300 students so they started to expand it in December and it will be finished on 4 March 2024.
+BBS realised that the original canteen was not big enough for around 1300 students so they started to expand it in December and it was to be finished on 4 March, 2024.